jasonratcliff/thesis/data/README.md

     -   Use `lubridate::` (Grolemund and Wickham 2011) to clean dates
         -   Add a column mutation to remove year from date for seasonality
 -   Write files with `specimens_write()`
-    -   Sheetname indexed .csv files to `/output/specimens/`
+    -   Sheetname indexed *.csv* files to `output/specimens/`
-    -   Tables of prior and reviewed identifications to `/log/synonyms/`
+    -   Tables of prior and reviewed identifications to `log/synonyms/`

-2) Distribution Maps
+Distribution Mapping
 ====================

 TODO - Writeup of `map_tools.R`